hongwilliam/FINAL-PROJECT/README.md

 method 4: view a table of super bowl win likelihood percentage by each team -> java nflPlayoffSimulator table

-    this was done by simulating the playoffs 100x and listing the amount of timess a team won the super bowl each simulation the table should also give you a good idea of which teams should perform the best in the simulations
+    this was done by simulating the playoffs 100x then it listed the amount of times a team won the super bowl each simulation the table should also give you a good idea of which teams should perform the best in the simulations

 method 5: view likelihoods of the 4 possible super bowl matchups -> java nflPlayoffSimulator final4